-- On the Pre-Interview Information Form, indicate you would like to receive financial aid information.
+- On your inquiry form, indicate you would like to receive financial aid information.

 - Information regarding Choate’s financial aid program, along with specific instructions for applying for aid, will be forwarded to all email addresses on file.

-- Please indicate on the admission application (in the Parent/Guardian Statement) that your family will be applying for financial aid.
+- Please indicate on your application for admission (in the Gateway Candidate Profile) that your family will be applying for financial aid.

 Financial Aid Determination

-After a family submits a PFS, Choate receives a Report of Family Contribution from School and Student Services and uses this report, along with the family’s tax information, to calculate a financial aid award.
+After a family submits a PFS, Choate receives a Report of Family Contribution from School and Student Services then uses its own policies to determine the most equitable financial aid grant.
 In determining a financial aid award, the Financial Aid Committee takes into account not only tuition charges and related fees, but normally anticipated costs such as books, supplies, laundry, and travel.
 The committee also considers extenuating circumstances that may affect the family’s contribution.